 It is increasingly common for cases to arise that involve parents living in different states.
 A common example would be a couple that was living in New York, had a child together, and then the mother and child moved to Texas.
 Or a married couple that splits up in Dallas and the child goes to live with a grandparent in Florida.

 This used to cause a great deal of confusion, but now that all states have passed the UCCJEA (Uniform Child Custody & Jurisdiction Act), things can be sorted out quite clearly.
-The law is complex, but our Texas family lawyers offer this page and detailed flowcharts that will walk you through jurisdictional issues on child custody cases.
+Interstate family law is complex, but our Texas child custody lawyers offer this page and detailed flowcharts that will walk you through jurisdictional issues on child custody cases that cross state lines.

 These are cases that are the first time anyone has been to court over their child.
 The basic rule is that the state where the child has resided for the past 6 months will get the case.
 However, it is more complex than this, since several problems with this simple rule can arise: